boraseoksoon/Throttler/README.md

 # Throttler

-Drop one line to use throttle, debounce, and delay: say goodbye to reactive programming like RxSwift and Combine.
+Drop one line to use throttle, debounce, and delay with full thread safety: say goodbye to reactive programming like RxSwift and Combine.

 # At a glance